ourchurchtoo/website/src/posts/2021-11-29-why-do-you-stay-with-church.md

 honoring song and body\
 liturgy and Spirit-filled wonder. \
 Forward- casting all traditions aside \
-to breathe in the contradiction\
+to breath in the contradiction\
 the Oneness we may never inhabit.

 Some ask why we stay with this sharded concept:\